 If individuals or businesses obstruct Officers, they may be liable to prosecution.

-Before any legal action is taken there will be an opportunity to discuss the case, although if we are considering a prosecution it will be a formal interview.
+Before any legal action is taken there will be an opportunity to discuss the case, although if the Service is considering a prosecution this will take the form of a formal interview.

 Where a right of appeal against a formal action exists other than through the courts, advice on the appeal mechanism will be clearly set out in writing at the time the action was taken.